Top 10 Signs Of Hearing Loss

 Do you strain to hear someone in a one-on-one conversation?
 Is it difficult to follow dialogue involving two or more people?
 Do others tell you that your television or radio is too loud?
 If you’ve answered yes to any of these questions, you could be experiencing hearing loss.
 Whether it’s the first time you’re noticing your hearing is diminishing or if you’ve long suspected the problem, like any medical condition, the sooner you seek treatment the better.
-Knowing which signs and symptoms (in both an emotional and medical sense) are commonly experienced by people with hearing loss can provide clarity for your own hearing health, and here are our Top 10:
+To help provide clarity for your own hearing health, we’ve compiled the Top 10 signs of hearing loss:

 - You get confused or have difficulty focusing in noisy areas such as restaurants, malls, meetings, etc. One of the most common complaints of all individuals with hearing loss is difficulty understanding speech in noisy environments.
 It’s not so much that you can’t hear sound, rather you can’t understand what’s being said.